-Participating faculty: Mihaela Vorvoreanu, Colin Gray, Paul Parsons, Nancy Rasche, Yinje Victor Chen, David Whittinghill, Vetria Byrd, Esteban Garcia
+Participating faculty: Mihaela Vorvoreanu, Colin Gray, Paul Parsons, Nancy Rasche, Yingjie Victor Chen, David Whittinghill, Vetria Byrd, Esteban Garcia

 Information visualization and visual analytics studies the (interactive) visual representations of abstract data, scientific data, and other sources of information to reinforce human cognition. outgrowth of the fields of information visualization and scientific visualization, visual analytics focuses on analytical reasoning facilitated by interactive visual interfaces.

-Participating faculty: Yingje Victor Chen, Vetria Byrd, Tim McGraw, Paul Parsons, Esteban Garcia
+Participating faculty: Yingjie Victor Chen, Vetria Byrd, Tim McGraw, Paul Parsons, Esteban Garcia

 Participating faculty: Nathan Hartman, Patrick Connolly, Craig Miller, Amy Mueller, Gary Bertoline